-You don't have to fly to Hawaii to see amazing waterfalls.
+Hatchet Creek Falls is proof you don't have to fly to Hawaii to see amazing waterfalls.
 Some of the best ones are hidden right here in the Golden State.
-Of all the swimming holes in California, Hatchet Creek Falls needs to make it onto your list.

-Where else can you climb a fallen tree staircase that's right in the middle of a cascading waterfall?
-Little steps have even been carved into it, so it's easy to reach the top.
+Visitors can climb a fallen tree staircase that's right in the middle of a cascading waterfall.
+Little steps have been carved into it, so it's easy to reach the top.

-To get to the pools, you'll need to take an easy 0.2-mile walk near the city of Big Bend.
+To get to the pools, you'll need to take an easy 0.2-mile hike near the city of Big Bend.
 Since the trail is unmarked, it can be a little tricky to find.

 The best time to go is from early March through October when the weather is warmer and sunny.

 There are many places to jump from varying heights.
-Just make sure to check the water level and rocks before you take the plunge.
+Just be sure to check the water level and rocks before you take the plunge for safety.

 Hatchet Creek Falls